NoahJinnn/noahjinnn/README.md

 <h1>Hello world 👋</h1>

 ### I'm a **Rustacean/Gopher** can do _full-stack_ and also _Devops_.
-### I'm working on DeFi products & managing software development team to deliver web apps.
+### I'm working on DeFi products & leading software development team to deliver web apps.

 ### Main languages:
 - Rust